by Warren Richmond | CEO Situ Live

 Consumers are also requesting that more of their favourite digital-only brands enter physical retail spaces, as 80 per cent of consumers enjoy the overall vibe of shopping in stores.
 Some established D2C brands including Dyson, Glossier and Huawei have had significant success with dedicated experiential stores.

 Concerns around sustainability are reaching fever pitch, and 76 per cent of Europeans want to do more to address environmental issues.
 They want retailers to shorten the supply chain, produce items which are built to last and ban single-use plastics.

 57 per cent of UK shoppers are committing to being more mindful of their online purchases because of the distribution and packaging impact on the environment.
 We should note that there is a clear generational divide as over 60 per cent of Millennials and Gen Z agree with this statement, compared with less than 50 per cent of Gen X and Baby Boomers.

 66 per cent of consumers are willing to pay a premium for sustainable goods.
 Retailers that have sustainability at the heart of their strategy will likely benefit greatly from doing so.

 Personalisation is a trend that isn’t going away anytime soon.
 Over the next ten years, retailers will likely take personalisation to the next level, using science to diagnose precise needs.

+During the pandemic, community has never been more important, with more and more people coming together to help support their local areas.
 As retail spaces evolve, they will increasingly become symbiotic community hubs, with 70 per cent of consumers wanting retail environments to reflect the people who live in the area.

 There is also a desire for more locally-flavoured experiences, especially nostalgic ones.
 42 per cent of shoppers want future retail environments to also operate as social hubs and event spaces for the wider community.